Giving to God what belongs to God

 Eucharistic Prayers, not naming the Pope or Bishop

 The Order of Mass calls for the naming of the Pope and Bishop in the Eucharistic Prayer.
 Traditionally, the priest uses the first name of the Pope and Bishop.
-In 2022 in the Archdiocese of Hartford, priests would say, "Francis, our Pope, and Leonard, our Archbishop."
+(Why first names only?
+See this article by Fr.
+Edward McNamara, LC.)
+In 2025 in the Archdiocese of Hartford, priests would say, "Leo, our Pope, and Christopher, our Archbishop."

 GIRM (2011 USCCB official English translation), Chapter IV, #149: